veebch/sgipi/README.md

 The lack of modularity on the Pi 500+ was enough to make us build an alternative desktop solution out of a Compute Module 5.
 The idea being to make something a bit more future proof that doesn't involve a perfectly good keyboard becoming ewaste once the brains of the machine start to look dated.

+It's has a footprint about 10 times smaller than the original and is a few hundred times more powerful.

 It has the upside of letting you use a hot-swappable keyboard so that you can swap out switches as you go down the mechanical keyboard rabbit hole.
 It also has full size HDMI ports and a speaker to let you add a [startup sound](https://www.youtube.com/watch?v=CH9saUP2460).

 # Parts